amerzonmclean01-stack/e-book-store/README.md

         });

         joinPrayerBtn.addEventListener('click', () => {
-            alert('Thank you for your interest in joining our prayer community!
-You will receive an email with details about our prayer groups and meeting times.');
+            showToast('Thank you for your interest in joining our prayer community!
+You will receive an email with details about our prayer groups and meeting times.', 'success');
         });

         createAccountBtn.addEventListener('click', () => {